Muhammadu Dikko Yusufu

 challenged the election victory of President Obasanjo.

 However, in June 2003, Yusufu, said that defeated contestants who were not ready to go to court should accept their defeat in good faith.

-In November 2003, Yusufu said the grant of asylum by President Olusegun Obasanjo to the deposed Liberian president, Charles Taylor could not be defended on the grounds of either justice or commonsense, and was therefore impeachable.
+In November 2003, Yusufu said the grant of asylum by President Olusegun Obasanjo to the deposed Liberian president, Charles Taylor could not be defended on the grounds of either justice or commonsense and was therefore impeachable.

-MD Yusufu died on April 1, 2015 in Abuja.
+MD Yusufu died on April 1, 2015, in Abuja.

+Katsina Vocational Training Centre

+In 2000, MD Yusufu established the Katsina Vocational Training Centre in Kerau Quarters, Katsina (No. 9 MD Yusuf Street).
+Personally funding the initiative, he served as its sole financier until his death in 2015.
+The centre aimed to combat youth unemployment and rehabilitate vulnerable groups—including youths, women, physically challenged individuals, and inmates—by offering vocational training in more than 20 trades such as tailoring, welding, auto mechanics, carpentry, computer skills, and catering.
+Recognizing the importance of literacy, Yusufu introduced daily library sessions.
+By 2018, the centre had trained over 11,900 beneficiaries and reached out to prison populations through programs at NDLEA and the Correctional Centre.
+To ensure long-term governance, Yusufu appointed Emir Muhammadu Sanusi II of Kano as KVTC chairman in 2014.